 With recent and ongoing world events being what they are with COVID-19 in play, many companies have been forced to find the benefits of remote operations as much as they can.
 While proper technology is crucial to do this effectively, it is equally important that your team keep some other important considerations in mind… not so much what they’re working on, but how they’re doing so.

 In the office, this is somewhat easier to accomplish, believe it or not.
-Most offices are equipped with furniture and equipment intended for use in the workplace, which means that they are designed to better attend to these needs than what the average employee will have at their house.
-These pieces of furniture are designed to encourage a user to adopt a “neutral position” in order to minimize strain and stress, due to the amount of time that is anticipated to be spent in a given seat.
+Most offices are equipped with furniture and equipment intended for use in the workplace.
+This means that they are designed to better attend to these needs than what the average employee will have at their house.
+These pieces of furniture are designed to encourage a user to adopt a “neutral position”.
+This is in order to minimize strain and stress.
+Due to the amount of time that is anticipated to be spent in a given seat.

 So, how does one go about maintaining the correct posture as they spend time working from home?